 Another option to reach Maldive’s local islands is Local Speedboats.
 The scheduled speedboats are run by local tour companies between islands.
 It is fast and costs 25$-50$ per Person depending on how far the island is from Male.
 The booking can be arranged online or you can ask your guesthouse/hotel to book for you.

 In Maafushi, Icom tours, Maafushi tours, and Shadow Palm operates local speedboats.
 I suggest booking it through your guesthouses and they can give you discounts of a few dollars.

 Private speedboats are also available for transfer between different islands but it is usually used by Private resorts.
-You will not use this if you are on low budget travel.
+You will not use this if you are on Maldives budget travel.
 They are expensive options for transfer which may cost you hundreds of dollars.

 Even it is possible that your stay can be cheap at local islands than your transfer.
 Seaplane transfer starts from 100$ per person depending on the distance from Male.
 Transmaldivian airways operate this service and it can be booked by your resort.
 This is the most expensive option but I must say the views from above would be mesmerizing!

-*If you are arriving/departing on Friday, you have to stay at Hulhumale/ Male before travel day as most speedboats/ferries don’t start early in the morning and late at night.
+- If you are arriving/departing on Friday, you have to stay at Hulhumale/ Male before travel day as most speedboats/ferries don’t start early in the morning and late at night.
 One must first check it with hotels/guesthouses.